turbot/terraform-provider-steampipecloud/docs/resources/workspace_connection.md

 ## Import

-Connections can be imported using the `id`.
+Workspace Connections can be imported using an ID made up of `workspace_handle/connection_handle`.
 For example,

 ```sh
 terraform import steampipecloud_workspace_connection_association.test_import dev/devconn